 Does Color puzzle you?
 When is too much or when is there not enough?
 We’ll take a dive into varying degrees of color use to show you the many beautiful results that can be achieved by properly regulating tones, hues and mixing palettes.
 I’m convinced, this spring is the season to add some color!

 Neutrals are always safe, predominantly when used on a broad area in a home or office.
-One of the consistent, popular neutrals is Gray.
-It emerged as a trend a few years ago and hasn’t lost its momentum yet!
+One of the consistent, popular neutrals is Gray It emerged as a trend a few years ago and hasn’t lost its momentum yet!
 Many different hues of this color are used to create varying warm and cool color environments.
 Use a dark charcoal for a dramatic pop or an accent wall.
 Use a foggy gray to achieve a light and airy, relaxing feel.

 Here, I’ll share some of our most loved selections… but remember, if you need help with your color selection, you can always call me at (214) 326-1160 and I would be glad to talk to you.

-Cool Grays:
+Cool Grays

 This silver gray paint color actually looks more silver and will appear luminous in a well-lit space.
 This looks great when paired with white.

-Benjamin Moore- Stone Harbor 2111-50
+Stone Harbor

 This is a very saturated, pewter gray and communicates a cool look.
 This shade pairs beautifully with a bronze.

-Benjamin Moore- Mt.
-Rainier Gray 2129-60
+Mt.
+Rainier Gray

 This example of a “steel gray” has a blue undertone.
 It’s a cool shade and appropriately referenced due to its steel-like appearance.
 Whites and creams pop off of this color well as accents!

-Sherwin Williams- Exclusive Plum 6263
+Exclusive Plum

 This is a very dark gray with purplish undertones.
 You want to use this shade in more of a casual space because it has more of a less formal feel.